-This ended up having a significant impact on color preferences of men and women in America.
+This ended up having a significant impact on the color preferences of men and women in America.

-Men also tend prefer brighter colors of shades while women prefer soft colors of tints.
+Men also tend to prefer brighter colors of shades while women prefer soft colors of tints.

 It is crucial to take gender and cultural preferences into account when designing a color scheme for a brand or website.